 “Renewable” Natural Gas Endangers Public Health

 Moreover, low-income communities and communities of color would experience the worst impacts of this pollution.
 These communities are already more likely to have industrial facilities and highways cutting through them, with both spewing harmful toxins into homes and businesses.
 The facilities that make “renewable” natural gas are often located in these communities, too.
-Those facilities release toxic pollution in the process of creating the fuel, which means the creation and use of this fuel would overburden those already most vulnerable to industrial pollution and its harms.
+Those facilities release toxic pollution in the process of creating the fuel, which means its creation and use would overburden those already most vulnerable to industrial pollution and its harms.

 To top off the health effects, studies have shown that gas appliances – like gas stoves and ovens – cause indoor air quality problems that can increase the risk of respiratory diseases, especially in children.
-Rather than simply replace one bad gas product with another, we would all be better off if we moved away from gas entirely.
+Rather than simply replace one bad gas product with another, we would all be better off if we moved away from methane gas entirely.

 We Have Better Ways to Deal with Emissions from Landfills, Food Waste, and Farms

-The Answer to Our Energy Needs Is Real Clean Energy, not “Renewable” Natural Gas
+The Answer to Our Energy Needs Is Real Clean Energy, Not “Renewable” Natural Gas

 The fossil fuel industry desperately wants us to invest in their dirty products and infrastructure.
 “Renewable” natural gas is just their latest attempt to stuff their wallets while we suffer the fallout from our changing climate.